 Parents want the best for their children.
 Very soon, blended learning will be the new standard for quality education in most parts of the world.
 Innovative schools will be among the best and those who aren’t flexible will be regarded as ‘slow adopters’.

 Who is using e-learning?

+This is the sub-section we’ll be focusing on in this post.
 Primary, Secondary and higher institutions use e-learning to supplement normal lessons and to achieve blended learning.
-Many use it to deliver holiday lessons, do assignments, group work, etc. In fact, it’s applications are so versatile, we had to list it among the 5 current innovative school trends.
+Schools have a lot of unused opportunities to maximize the benefits of e-learning in Nigeria.
+Many use it to deliver holiday lessons, do assignments, group work, etc. In fact, it’s applications are so versatile, we had to list it among the 5 innovative school trends.

 Training institutes, Learning centers/Private Tutors

 Organisations which offer short programs and courses are now enrolling a lot more learners using e-learning.
-With the right LMS, you even have the ability to simulate a whole interactive classroom online.
+With the right LMS (Learning Management System), you even have the ability to simulate a whole interactive classroom online.
 The possibilities are wide!

 Companies, now more than ever are using e-learning tools to deliver online training to their staff